MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/prepare-for-directory-synchronization.md

 In your AD DS, complete the following clean-up tasks for each user account that will be assigned an Office 365 license:

 1. Ensure a valid and unique email address in the **proxyAddresses** attribute.

+  >[!Note]
+  >A tilde (~) character in email addresses will be ignored.
+This can lead to false-positive directory synchronization errors about duplicate proxyAddresses.

 2. Remove any duplicate values in the **proxyAddresses** attribute.